Adroiti/docs-for-code-review-tools/tfsec/aws-mq-no-public-access.md

-Pattern: Enabled public access for MQ Broker
+Pattern: Use of public access for AWS MQ

 Issue: -